unmtransinfo/CFChemApps/README.md

 You can leave out `-d` flag if you do not wish to run in detached mode

 > On successfully running the server, go to http://127.0.0.1:8000/depict/ to check out the portal.

-## Depict Portal
-In the depict portal, we can enter SMILE representation of the molecules and can get the structure of the molecules as the output.

 ## Deployment on Chiltepin